Facsimile: Facsimiles in the age of mechanical reproduction

 In the past, techniques and devices such as the philograph (tracing an original through a transparent plane), photostat, hectograph, or lithograph were used to create facsimiles.
 More recently, facsimiles have been made by the use of some form of photographic technique.
 For documents, a facsimile most often refers to document reproduction by a photocopy machine.
 In the digital age, an image scanner, a personal computer, and a desktop printer can be used to make a facsimile.

+A separate category consists of the so-called digital facsimiles, which are meant to be stored, viewed, and sometimes edited or annotated on a computer.
+These are often available online in repositories that consist of manuscripts from a particular location or collection.
+Such digital facsimiles are considered separate objects from the manuscripts or books that they represent.
+They are an important research aid, especially for historians.

 Facsimiles and conservation

 Important illuminated manuscripts like Les Très Riches Heures du duc de Berry are not only on display to the public as facsimiles, but available in high quality to scholars.
 However, unlike normal book reproductions, facsimiles remain truer to the original colors—which is especially important for illuminated manuscripts—and preserve defects.

 Facsimiles are best suited to printed or hand-written documents, and not to items such as three-dimensional objects or oil paintings with unique surface texture.
 Reproductions of those latter objects are often referred to as replicas.